bmc/sbt-izpack/index.md

 ---
-title: "sbt-izpack: An IzPack plugin for SBT 0.10.x"
+title: "sbt-izpack: An IzPack plugin for SBT"
 layout: withTOC
 ---

 # Introduction

-*sbt-izpack* is a plugin for the [Scala][]-based [SBT][] 0.10.x build tool.
+*sbt-izpack* is a plugin for the [Scala][]-based [SBT][] build tool (version 0.10.x or better).
 [IzPack][] is an open source tool that allows you to create flexible Java-based graphical and command-line installers.
 This plugin allows you to use IzPack directly from your SBT 0.10.x project.

 This document explains how to use the plugin.